Are we looking at the next big move in SelectQuote Inc. (SLQT)?

 Sponsored

-The stock witnessed a -45.08% gain in the last 1 month and extending the period to 3 months gives it a -67.12%, and is -47.51% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 15.20% over the week and 10.34% over the month.
+The stock witnessed a -26.67% gain in the last 1 month and extending the period to 3 months gives it a -50.35%, and is 32.41% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 23.54% over the week and 13.82% over the month.

 SelectQuote Inc. (SLQT) Analyst Forecasts